 5.24.1.
-Anyone considering building a Bespoke EV for competition use must supply a project outline, including details/qualification of those engineering the vehicle for review by Motorsport UK Technical Department prior to starting construction.
+Anyone considering building a Bespoke EV for competition use must supply a project outline, including details/qualification of those engineering the vehicle for review by Mstorsport UK Technical Department prior to starting construction.
 On-going dialogue between the entrant and Motorsport UK throughout the build process is encouraged to minimize the risk of non-compliance with these regulations when vehicle is inspected

 5.24.2.
-All EVs (including Standard) must undergo and pass a Vehicle Passport inspection and be in possession of a valid Passport to compete irrespective of discipline or category.
+Standard EVs may be issued with a Vehicle Passport, without inspection, upon application to Motorsport UK.
+Modified and Bespoke EVs must undergo and pass a Vehicle Passport inspection and be in possession of a valid Passport to compete irrespective of discipline or category.
 For a modified production vehicle, the inspection will include a comprehensive visual inspection to ensure that installation of the ROPS and non-powertrain modifications have not compromised the HV system Note: no repositioning of HV components (incl cables) is permitted.
-For a bespoke vehicle a detailed technical inspection of the entire vehicle including the EV system and its safety systems will be required.
+For a bespoke vehicle a detailed technical inspection of the entire vehicle including the EV system, and its safety systems will be required.
 An EVP will be issued once the vehicle has passed the inspection.